 You can complain to the Financial Ombudsman Service (FOS) if you're unhappy with the lender's response.
 You should ask the court to delay the hearing while they wait for the FOS to consider the complaint.

 Decide what to do if your mortgage is unaffordable

 It may not be possible to keep your home in the longer term if you:

-can't afford the monthly repayments
+cannot afford the monthly repayments

-won't be able to clear the arrears by the end of the mortgage term
+will not be able to clear the arrears by the end of the mortgage term

 Some homeowners choose to sell their homes in this situation rather than wait for repossession and eviction.

 If you accept an offer on your home, you could ask for time at the hearing to allow the sale to go through.
 You'll need to show the court evidence of the sale.

 Check the court documents and return the defence form

 You will get several letters and forms from the court.
 Keep them together in a file.